jbosstools/jbosstools-fuse/editor/plugins/org.fusesource.ide.projecttemplates/template-sources/simple/ose/simple-ose-log-springboot/README.md

-# Spring-Boot Camel XML QuickStart
+# Spring-Boot and Camel XML QuickStart

 This example demonstrates how to configure Camel routes in Spring Boot via a Spring XML configuration file.

 The application utilizes the Spring [`@ImportResource`](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/context/annotation/ImportResource.html) annotation to load a Camel Context definition via a [camel-context.xml](src/main/resources/spring/camel-context.xml) file on the classpath.